jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 MOVED the original to [new-whitelist-system.md](new-whitelist-system.md)

+If you have any questions, I am usually in the [Google Group for Phonegap](https://groups.google.com/forum/#!forum/phonegap)

 Originally, I wanted to do this as a one blog post, but as the issues grew and the complexity increased, it appeared the best strategey is to have several pages.
 The resulting blog post and reference pages is a two-plus (2+) week effort.
 There were a <a href=#annoyances>number of annoyance</a> that extened the process.

 As such I want to thank **Rob Willett** for his invaluable assitance and advice.
 If you find errors, they are mine.
 If you have praise, send some luv to Rob.